Cybersickness-Prediction-Simulations/ConnectionGuide/README.md

 11. Make sure that all features are unchecked (such as "D-Pad Binding" or "Hand Interaction Poses")

 12. Project should run on the VR headset when it is played from the Unity Editor.

+ ## HTC Vive Pro Eye 2 Eye Tracker Unity Connection Guide

+ 1. Use [this link](https://developer.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/download/latest/) to download the SDK for the Eye Tracking.

+ 2. Go to SDK -> 02_Unity and extract the "Vive-SRanipal-Unity-Plugin.unitypackage" and import to the Unity project (as in the 2nd step of HTC Vive Pro Eye 2 Unity Connection Guide).

+ 3. Add the prefabs "Gaze Ray Sample" and "SRanipal Eye Framework" in the folder ViveSR -> Prefabs to the hiearchy.

+ 4. You should see a line that follows the gaze in play mode.